-In addition, special consideration can be given to applicants of unusual merit who are out of catchment area up to a maximum of 10% of the intake.
+In addition, special consideration can be given to applicants of unusual merit who are out of catchment area up to a maximum of 10% of the intake; Refer to 3i for more information.

-10. Admissions Appeals

-The objectives of the Admissions Appeals Policy and Procedure are to ensure that:
+8. Admissions Appeals Policy

-• The School's admissions appeals procedures are clear throughout the process of admissions, the proper procedures are followed.
+The objectives of the Admissions Appeals Policy and Procedure are to ensure that: The School's admissions appeals procedures are clear throughout the process of admissions, the proper procedures are followed.